ScureX/Titanfall2-ModdingDocumentation/Getting Started/Working With Squirrel.md

 For Notepad++, we will define a custom language for Squirrel.
 Luckily for us, [samisalreadytaken has written a squirrel highlighter](https://gist.github.com/samisalreadytaken/5bcf322332074f31545ccb6651b88f2d#file-squirrel-xml).
 1. Download Squirrel.xml
-2. At the top, edit 'ext="nut"' to ' ext="nut gnut"' so it works with gnut files as well.
+2. At the top, edit ' ext="nut" ' to ' ext="nut gnut" ' so it works with gnut files as well.
 3. Open Notepad++
 4. Navigate to Language > User Defined Language > Define your language
 5. Click import, and select Squirrel.xml